endlos99/xdt99/doc/MANUAL.md

     $ xas99.py -s ashello.asm

-Strictness is required, for example, to assemble the _Tombstone City_ sample source shipped with the Editor/Assembler package, as some of the comments in Tombstone do not adhere to the two-space separator rule of `xas99`.
+Strictness is required, for example, to assemble the _Tombstone City_ sample source shipped with the Editor/Assembler package, as some comments in Tombstone do not adhere to the two-space separator rule of `xas99`.

     R5LB   EQU SUBWS+11 * REGISTER 5 LOW BYTE.
     ***** Unknown symbol: REGISTER 5 LOW BYTE.